Top 10 most traded shares in the UK

 Create an IG account

 If you want to jump right in to speculating on the most traded shares in the UK, then you might want to create a live account rather than a demo account.
-On a live account, you can trade stocks with CFDs, and you can open an IG account with no obligation to deposit funds until you want to actually place a trade.
+On a live account, you can trade stocks through CFDs, and you can open an IG account in minutes with no obligation to deposit funds until you want to actually place a trade.

 Open, monitor and close your first position